3t35345/Software-Tutorial-2022/Tutorial 1 - Basics C and IDEs/BasiC.md

 ### Relational Operators

-A relational operator compares the value of two expressions, most of which are self explanatory.
+A relational operator compares the value of two expressions, most of which are self-explanatory.
 These operators take two operators and return `true`/`1` or `false`/`0`.

 - `==` equal to (B)